StefanRichterHuber/quickjs-java/README.md

 ### Logging

-This library uses log4j2 for logging.
-Logging from the native library is passed into the JVM and also logged using log4j2 using the name `[QuickJS native library]`.
+This library uses log4j2 for logging on the java side and the `log` crate on the Rust side.
+Logging from the native library is passed into the JVM and logged using log4j2 with the logger name `[QuickJS native library]`.